DavidDock/cheers-to-beers/README.md

 This is the home page for the website and all posts will be seen and can be scrolled down until they are all shown.
 The logged in user can filter these posts using the side navigation bar and the relevant posts will be shown.
 The filters show their own posts, their stared posts and the posts of people they follow.
-The user can search through the posts using the search bar and this wil search posts by author, title or type.
+The user can search through the posts using the search bar and this will search posts by author, title or type.
-The logged in user can use the star and cheer funtionality on each post.
+The logged in user can use the star and cheer functionality on each post.

 ### Profile